 At the 10:30 mark.
 John Mueller of Google said that while there is no E-A-T score that Google uses, E-A-T is important and indirectly in the search ranking algorithm.
 Here's the entire Office Hours video for your review:

-So while EAT isn’t an algorithm or something you can “track”, it is a solid guide on what you need to do to enure your site signals “what a good human EAT assessment would be.”
+So while EAT isn't an algorithm or something you can “track,” it is a solid guide on what you need to do to ensure your site signals “what a good human EAT assessment would be.”
 EAT is just a conceptual model for humans to explain what the algorithm is trying to emulate.
 So use this knowledge to your advantage.
 Read the official document on “How Google Search Works.”

-Are you a knowledgeable on the topic of your site?
-This is where putting efforts into building your personal brand consistently across platforms will pay off!
-I put a huge emphasis on the crafting of a website’s About Page when I work with my clients because it contributes to the story of their E-A-T.
+Are you knowledgeable on the topic of your site?
+This is where putting efforts into building your brand consistently across platforms will pay off.
+This is why I put a significant emphasis on crafting a website's About Page when I work with my clients because it contributes to the story of their E-A-T.

 When a high level of authoritativeness or expertise is needed, the reputation of a website should be judged on what expert opinions have to say.
 Recommendations from expert sources, such as professional societies, are strong evidence of very positive reputation.GSQEG, 2.6.1

 Even more so if you are a YMYL site.
 “Your Money or Your Life.”

 Some types of pages could potentially impact the future happiness, health, financial stability, or safety of users.
 We call such pages “Your Money or Your Life” pages, or YMYL.GSQEG, Section 2.3